 Maybe she had been too tired to notice that the fruit stand was run by a neanderthal.
 She just wanted an apple or two and to be on her way.
 She stretched a bit after getting out of the car.
 And before she knew what was happening, the man had grabbed her and hit her in the face.

 She was stunned but too shocked to resist being thrown into the back seat of her own car and being hog tied.
 It had happened so fast that she didn't even have time to process what was happening.

 But now, here she was, vaguely aware that she was alone and now able to escape.
 She slipped one wrist out and was able to untie the knots slowly, acutely conscious of the danger she would still be in if the rotten man came back.

 She heard no sounds.
 No rustling in the old hay, nothing.

 She looked around for anything she could use for a weapon in case her tormentor returned.
-But there was a real lack of old tools that normally occupy a barn.
+But there was a real lack of tools that normally occupy an old barn.
 And worst of all, there was no water, no food, and all she had on was what was left of the blouse she had been wearing several days ago.

 Julie was weak and in pain, but she still had the will to live, so she got herself out of that old barn and started walking.

 Julie walked all that evening and all through the night.
 By mid morning, she had come across the old train tracks by the side of a formidable mountain road.